 |Member Since:||June 29, 2020|

-She is one of two teachers who began Nashville Symphony's "One Note One Neighborhood" Suzuki violin program through the W.O.
+She is one of the teachers, along with Deidre Fominaya Bacco, who began Nashville Symphony's "One Note One Neighborhood" Suzuki violin program through the W.O.
 Smith School from 2009-2015.

 2009-2020 Anna Lisa served as secretary and also a general member of the Middle Tennessee Suzuki Association.